Net Worth

 Career Earnings

-However, it is reported that he receives an estimated salary of $3 million per year from his various business interests and investments.
+It is challenging to provide an estimated overview of Björn Borg’s annual income, as he has not disclosed his earnings since retiring from professional tennis.
+However, it is reported that he receives an estimated annual salary of $3 million from his various business interests and investments.

 How Does Björn Borg Spend His Money?